We offer three different kinds of Droplet plans: a standard plan and two performance plans.

 Standard Droplets are low cost VMs that use shared CPU resources, meaning that you receive a portion of a CPU thread.
 In practical terms, shared CPUs ultimately lead to slight variations in the amount of compute power available throughout the day.

-Unlike Standard Droplets, which use shared vCPU threads, CPU Optimized Droplets have dedicated vCPU threads.
+Unlike Standard Droplets, which use shared vCPU threads, our two performance plans (General Purpose and CPU Optimized) have dedicated vCPU threads.
 This translates to higher performance and increased consistency during CPU intensive processes.

 Droplets also support tags.